freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 *  `VoiceOver User Guide for Mac <https://support.apple.com/guide/voiceover/welcome/mac>`__

-This guide can also be accessed from the help menu which appears when :kbd:`VO + H` is pressed.
+This guide can also be accessed from the help menu which appears when :kbd:`VO+H` is pressed.

 ******************
 Web Content Checks